MileHacker Logo

 • Safety: Cyclists remain aware of traffic.
 Helmets find recommendation.
 Obey all traffic laws.

 • No-Go Areas: Highways and major expressways are not suitable.
-Some less crowded with tourists neighborhoods may possess poor pedestrian facilities and higher crime rates, making them less fitting for walking or cycling, especially in the evening.
+Some less crowded with tourists neighborhoods may possess poor pedestrian infrastructure plus higher crime rates, rendering them less fitting for walking or cycling, especially at night.

 • Always use common sense and check local advice for safety.